tinysans/creator-docs/content/en-us/tutorials/fundamentals/coding-3/multiple-conditions.md

 - Each `elseif` should have a then after its condition.
 - In `partTouched()`, make sure the second condition of the if statement uses `==`, like in `raceActive == true`.
 - Check that each `elseif` is in scope.
-Each `elseif` condition must be between the first line of the if/then statement and it's last `end`.
+Each `elseif` condition must be between the first line of the if/then statement and its last `end`.

 ### Add the else condition